jhpoelen/fairy-tales-and-data-reuse/slides.md

 ## Guiding Questions

-### How to keep our Digital Biodiversity Data around?
+### How do *you* keep our Digital Biodiversity Data around?

-### How to make best use of our (past, present, future) digital research data?
+### How do *you* make use of our (past, present, future) digital research data?

-### What is **one** of **your** experiences that comes to mind in which digital data played a *not* so beneficial role in a transnational, multi-institutional, collaborative research community?
+### What is *one* of *your* experiences that comes to mind in which digital data played a *not* so beneficial role in a transnational, multi-institutional, collaborative research community?
 Share your horror story!

 ## Digital Data on the Internet are Ephemeral